bhiggi01/Brian_Portfolio/README.md

 * **Programming Language:** R
 * **Topics:** Classification, Decision Trees, Random Forrest, Entropy, Information Gain
 * **Outline:** Maeve, a manager at a financial institution has contacted you and asked you to determine the credit worthiness of future customers.
 She has given you 807 past loan customers with 14 attributes such as financial standing, reason for the loan, employment, years resident in the district, etc with a classification of each case as either good or bad loans.
-* **Tasks:** Perform EDA to the dataset, determine which attribute is the most important root node and Explore Entropy and Information manually with different methods.
+* Perform EDA to the dataset, determine which attribute is the most important root node and Explore Entropy and Information manually with different methods.
 * **Brief Conclusion:** Manually creating binary splits limits a model's performance.
 Running a Decision Tree on a manual split gets an accuracy of 60% whereas running a Decision Tree on the raw data improves a model's performance to 73%.
 Using Random Forest Models improved the accuracy to 82%.
 Maeve was interested in finding out which of the attributes had the most impact and this was credit history.

 <table style="border-collapse: collapse;">